-- 4.3-1 Applications shall be submitted and processed in a manner parallel to that specified for Medical Staff applicants in Rule 2, Appointment and Reappointment, except that the applications shall be submitted to the IDP/AHP rather than the Credentials Committee. - 4.3-2 Once the application is determined to be complete, it will be forwarded to the IDP/AHP for consideration.
+- 4.3-1 Applications shall be submitted and processed in a manner parallel to that specified for Medical Staff applicants in Rule 2, Appointment and Reappointment, except that the applications shall be submitted to the IDP/AHP rather than the Credentials Committee. - 4.3-2 Once the application is determined to be complete as defined in Medical Staff Rule 2, Section 2.5, it will be forwarded to the IDP/AHP for consideration.
 The IDP/AHP may meet with the applicant and the sponsoring or supervising practitioner (if applicable).
 The IDP/AHP shall evaluate the AHP based upon the standards set forth in Rule 2, Appointment and Reappointment and Rule 4.4.
 The IDP/AHP will also ascertain that appropriate monitoring mechanisms are in place through the Quality Improvement Committee.
-Whenever possible, the IDP/AHP shall include
+Whenever possible, the IDP/AHP shall include practitioners in the same AHP category when

-- practitioners in the same AHP category when conducting its evaluation.
+- conducting its evaluation.
 The IDP/AHP shall forward its recommendations to the department to which the AHP would be assigned. - 4.3-3 Thereafter, the application shall be processed by the Medical Executive Committee and Governing Body in accordance with the procedures set forth in Rule 2.7-2 through Rule 2.7-3.